 I really love that the Word of God bursts through the words, the events, and the situations of every day.
 [00:20:00]

-Today, we're going to really focus on that third level of discernment, which is the process by which we might come to a decision of significance for our life and in the context of a person who is making the spiritual exercises, Howard Gray says,
+Today, we're going to really focus on that third level of discernment, which is the process by which we might come to a decision of significance for our life and in the context of a person who is making the spiritual exercises, Howard Gray in his video lectures on the Dynamics of the Spiritual Exercises Lecture 7 Youtube https://share.google/23e63H6smBaqPwUNs says,

 Given what I know now through my prayer about who I am and who Christ is, how will I follow him authentically?
 That choice is the Ignatian election.
 Given what I know now through my prayer about who I am and who Christ is, how will I follow him authentically?